Transforming Assessment

 A strategic partnership to deliver the digital assessment vision for NCEA Online

 After a robust procurement process, NZQA entered into a strategic partnership with RM in 2018.
-The partnership involves building and configuring digital assessment services using RM Assessor3, RM’s latest e-marking platform, as part of their staged approach to digitise NCEA exams.
-NZQA also choose RM Assessment Master, an online assessment software solution, to allow them to deliver flexible assessments from any location across multiple delivery methods.
+The partnership involved building and configuring digital assessment services using RM Assessor3, RM’s e‑marking platform, as part of their staged approach to digitise NCEA exams.
+NZQA also chose RM Assessment Master, an online assessment software solution, to allow them to deliver flexible assessments from any location across multiple delivery methods.

 Two thirds of NCEA exams delivered digitally in the first two years of the partnership

-The new partnership allowed NZQA to offer and mark about a third of their exams online in 2019.
+The partnership with RM allowed NZQA to offer and mark about a third of their exams online in 2019.
 Approximately 14,400 students from 197 schools completed digital NCEA exams in 14 subjects.

 A student experience evaluation of NCEA online carried out by NZQA in 2019 found that 97% of those surveyed continued to strongly enjoy the digital exam experience and the psychometric and statistical analysis for 2019 aligned with that from 2018.